ickb/proposal/README.md

 }
 ```

-- The total iCKB value of input tokens and input receipts must be bigger or equal to the total iCKB value of output tokens.
+- The total iCKB value of input tokens and input receipts must be equal to the total iCKB value of output tokens.
 - iCKB xUDT flags are set to `0x80000000` to enable [xUDT owner mode by input type](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0052-extensible-udt/0052-extensible-udt.md#owner-mode-update).
 This flag must later on be encoded as a `Uint32` Little Endian, so it's final encoding is `0x00000080`.
 - HeaderDeps must contain the transaction hash of the deposit block for each receipt.
 - CellDeps must contain iCKB Dep Group comprising of: iCKB Logic Script, Standard xUDT Script and Nervos DAO Script.